lukeprofits/Monero_Payment_Request_Standard/README.md

 # Monero Payment Request Standard
 > Formerly the [Monero Subscription Code Standard](https://github.com/lukeprofits/Monero_Subscription_Code_Standard)

+# Version 1
 ## Decoding & Encoding `monero-request:` Payment Codes

 This document explains how to decode and encode `monero-request:` payment codes using gzip compression and Base64 encoding.

-## Decoding Monero Subscription Payment Codes
+## Decoding Monero Payment Requests
-To decode a Monero subscription payment code, follow these steps:
+To decode a Monero Payment Request, follow these steps:

-1. Remove the Monero Subscription identifier: `monero-request:`
+1. Remove the Monero Payment Request identifier: `monero-request:`
+2. Remove the version identifier `1:`
-1. Decode the string from Base64 to obtain the compressed data.
+3. Decode the string from Base64 to obtain the compressed data.
-2. Decompress the compressed data using gzip to get the JSON string.
+4. Decompress the compressed data using gzip to get the JSON string.
-3. Parse the JSON string to extract the field values.
+5. Parse the JSON string to extract the field values.

 ## Example Function To Decode Monero Subscription Code